-Published in Telematics and Informatics, a recent report by a Washington State University researcher details the horror of relying on social networking sites as the main news source.
+A recent report by a Washington State University researcher and published in Telematics and Informatics describes the horror of using social networking sites as the primary news source.

-According to Yan Su, the study’s lead researcher, social media use could increase belief in COVID-19 misinformation, strengthening false information pushed by bad actors or imprudent news outlets.
+According to Yan Su, the study’s lead researcher, the use of social media could increase belief in COVID-19 misinformation, thereby reinforcing false information propagated by malicious actors or irresponsible news outlets.

-The findings support the need for more robust fact-checking within social networking sites, to hold news outlets accountable for the potential of misleading information.
+The findings support the need for more rigorous fact-checking on social networking sites in order to hold news organizations accountable for the possibility of disinformation.